nodejs/TSC/README.md

 Core.**

-The TSC exercises autonomy in managing its responsibilities and seeks agreement from the Node.js Foundation Board on any change to the scope of those responsibilities as defined below.
+The TSC exercises autonomy in managing its responsibilities and seeks agreement from the OpenJS Foundation Board on any change to the scope of those responsibilities as defined below.

 ### Node.js Core